-Calvary University is an independent, non-denominational institution providing undergraduate, graduate, and post-graduate education which prepares Christians to live and serve in the church and the world according to the biblical worldview.
-This is accomplished by providing appropriate educational curricula and a climate that fosters the development of intellectual and spiritual maturity, leadership potential, servanthood, and a sense of mission.
+Calvary University is an independent, non-denominational institution providing undergraduate, graduate, and post-graduate education which prepares Christians to live and serve the church and the world according to the biblical worldview.
+This is accomplished by providing appropriate educational curricula and a climate that fosters intellectual and spiritual maturity, develops leadership potential, encourages servanthood, and promotes a sense of mission.